-On the left: I did interschool photos for years, were I sold my pic’s on DVD’s.
+I did inter school photos for years, were I sold my pic’s on DVDs.
 On the right is Settlers High school,

-my favourite school to photograph.
+my favorite school to photograph.
 The kids are just so alive in front of the camera.
 Always a pleasure to be there.

 Here lay hundreds of Photo CD with everything from class photos to sport photos.